StackStorm/packer-st2/README.md

 > Please don't forget to include respective tests for every new critical feature of the system!<br>
 > See https://www.inspec.io/docs/reference/dsl_inspec/ and existing `/tests` examples which makes easy to add more tests.

-### `st2-integration-tests`
-From a user's standpoint, for easier StackStorm troubleshooting there is an `st2-integration-tests` executable shipped in sbin/PATH.<br>
-Sometimes StackStorm does not run properly for some reason.
-Discovering why is the responsibility of `st2-integration-tests` which will run StackStorm InSpec Tests and report back with more detailed info.
-This can save time for both user & engineering team to avoid extensive troubleshooting steps.

-If something went wrong, - just ask them to run `st2-integration-tests`!